tweag/rules_haskell/docs/why-bazel.rst

   integration times very low.
 Only those tests that depend on code that was modified need be rerun.

+On their own hermetic and sandboxed builds can already save quite a few headaches.
+But crucially, without them one can't even hope to have any of the other features that follow them above.

 .. _Autotools: https://en.wikipedia.org/wiki/GNU_Build_System
 .. _Make: https://en.wikipedia.org/wiki/Make_(software)
 .. _CMake: https://cmake.org/